List of unproduced films based on DC Comics imprints: Ocean film

 In 2007, the comic had been optioned by Gianni Nunnari and Nick Wechsler, who have history with films based on comics, the former produced 300 and the duo were slated to produce the film based on Ronin.
 Ryan Condal, writer of the spec script Galahad, had been approached by Warner Brothers to produce a screenplay for them.
 Since then, there has been no further announcements.

 Mad animated series attempts

-A 1974 Mad animated television pilot using selected material from the magazine was commissioned by ABC but the network decided to not broadcast it.
+A 1974 Mad animated television pilot using selected material from the magazine was commissioned by ABC, but the network decided not broadcast it.
 Dick DeBartolo noted: "Nobody wanted to sponsor a show that made fun of products that were advertised on TV, like car manufacturers".
 The program was instead created into a TV special, and is available for online viewing.

 In the mid-1980s, Hanna-Barbera developed another potential Mad animated television series that was never broadcast.

+Road to Purgatory

+In 2008, Max Allan Collins was attached to write and direct a sequel to Road to Perdition, which would adapt his comic series Road to Purgatory.
+In 2011, Collins reported that the sequel had not yet received funding or official green light.